LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 After successfully building the smart contract, you can now deploy it to the Lisk network.
 For this example, we will use the Lisk Sepolia network to deploy the `NFT` contract.

-Add the `--verify`, `--verifier`, `--verifier-url` and the sender account's `--private-key` flag to the `forge create` command to directly verify the smart contract on BlockScout.
+Add the `--verify`, `--verifier`, `--verifier-url`, and the sender account's `--private-key` flag to the `forge create` command to directly verify the smart contract on BlockScout.

 ```bash
 forge create --rpc-url https://rpc.sepolia-api.lisk.com \